 - Lower repayments at start of the loan

-- Can be used for investing and tax purposes
+- Can be used for a bridging or construction loan

 Journey of interest-only loan borrowers

 Each borrows $750,000 over 30 years.
 (Source: see source 3, below)